European stocks end higher on EU debt action hopes

 Robert Quinn, chief European equity strategist at Standard & Poor's, said "what was striking for me today was we've seen a lot of sold off insurers and banks do well today, but at the same time the growth stocks are the ones getting bashed."

-The STOXX Europe 600 Banks index .SX7P and Insurance index .SXIP led sectoral gainers, up 3.6 percent and 6.4 percent, respectively, with Italian banks including Intesa Saopaolo (ISP.MI), up 8.3 percent, among the top gainers.
+The STOXX Europe 600 Banks index and Insurance index led sectoral gainers, up 3.6 percent and 6.4 percent, respectively, with Italian banks including Intesa Saopaolo , up 8.3 percent, among the top gainers.